My Husband and I Don’t Always Agree on Politics, and That’s Okay

 These five things help us navigate our conversations and actions during the political season, and even in other heated areas.

 These five tips have made a serious impact on the way my husband and I handle a political season.
 Instead of fighting or simply tuning the other person out, we’ve made it a point to talk through our thoughts and as a result we’ve grown together a lot more.
-I’ve been swayed in a some ways and my husband as been swayed in others.
+My husband swayed me in a some ways and I swayed him in others.
 As a result, this election may be the first that we don’t cancel each other out on every issue.
 Overall, it’s important to remember your love for one another, to keep focused on what’s truly important, and know that it’s perfectly okay to disagree.